jlabusch/moodle-log-migration/README.md

  - Dump the databases from the old and new sites.
 (MySQL is assumed; update docker-compose if using pg etc.)
  - Put old.sql and new.sql into ./db/.
 (The names of the SQL files don't matter.)
- - Append DB creation statements at the top of each file, e.g.
+ - Insert DB creation statements at the top of each file, e.g.

 &nbsp;